JoshTWright/devBlog/_posts/2016-12-5-PostgreSQLCommands.md

 ![_config.yml]({{ site.baseurl }}/images/pgflogin.png)

->This will log us in to our server with the defult password,now we must create a new password
+>This will log us in to our server with the defult password

+Now we must create a new password so we can create a more secure way to connect to our server The following command will acomplish this task.